jeff4/bionotes.github.io/_comp/javascript.md

 	* ...because e.g., there is no danger that the `SingletonSet` class's *has()* method will overwrite the `BitSet` class's *has()* method.
 * The reason that methods of one class are independent of the methods of other, unrelated classes, is that the methods of each class are defined as **properties** of *independent prototype objects*.
 * The reason that classes are modular is that *objects are modular*.
 * Defining a property in a JS object is a lot like declaring a variable.
-But adding properties to objects doe snot affect the global namespace of a program; nor doe sit affect the properties of other objects.
+But adding properties to objects does not affect the global namespace of a program; nor doe sit affect the properties of other objects.
 * JS defines many math functions and constants.
 But instead of defining all of them globally, they are logically grouped as properties of the single global `Math` JS object.
 * We could have used the same strategy with *Example 9-8* (p.
 441).
 	* Instead of defining global classes with names like SingletonSet and BitSet, we could have simply defined *one* global `Sets` class with *properties* for **SingletonSet** and **BitSet**.